sapristi/owl/README.md

 - If you want to skip out on the switch, there is no jumper to use the JST connector, so you'll have to bodge a wire somewhere, or try shorting the switch footprint.
-- Kicad files are 6.0, so unfortunately not backwards compatible.